valirlejen/argus/README.md

 ## Vision
 * Very modular "toolbox of libraries", user can use only the components she needs
 * Works on Windows, macOS and Linux
-* Has zero dependency except [Zig compiler (master)](https://ziglang.org/download/) and `git` with [Git LFS](https://git-lfs.github.com/) - no Visual Studio, Build Tools, Windows SDK, gcc, dev packages, system headers/libs, cmake, ninja, etc. is needed
+* Has zero dependency except [Zig](https://ziglang.org/) and `git` with [Git LFS](https://git-lfs.github.com/) - no Visual Studio, Build Tools, Windows SDK, gcc, dev packages, system headers/libs, cmake, ninja, etc. is needed
 * Building is as easy as running `zig build` (see: [Building](#building-sample-applications))
 * Libraries are written from scratch in Zig *or* provide Ziggified bindings for carefully selected C/C++ libraries
 * Uses native wgpu implementation ([Dawn](https://github.com/michal-z/dawn-bin)) or OpenGL for cross-platform graphics and DirectX 12 for low-level graphics on Windows